CONNECT-Solution/CONNECT/README.md

 Contributing
 ------------

-Please checkout [code contribution](https://connectopensource.atlassian.net/wiki/display/CONNECTWIKI/How+to+Contribute+Code)for guidelines about how to contribute.
+Please checkout [code contribution](https://connectopensource.atlassian.net/wiki/display/CONNECTWIKI/How+to+Contribute+Code) for guidelines about how to contribute.

 License
 -------